zivschwartz/zivschwartz.github.io/_portfolio/portfolio-spam-classification.md

 Our report can be found [here](https://github.com/zivschwartz/SpamClassification/blob/master/WhosInMyDMs-Final_Report.pdf), and relevant code can be found [in this GitHub repo](https://github.com/zivschwartz/SpamClassification).

+**Methods**

-**Methods**: Logistic Regression, Random Forest, and an LSTM Neural Network.
+Logistic Regression, Random Forest, and an LSTM Neural Network.
 For each of these models, we performed feature extraction using sparse vectoratization techniques, CountVectorizer and TfidfVectorizer, as well as utilizing bigrams, n-grams and word embeddings to test against a dense vector representation.

 <p align="center">
   <img width="485.5" height="381" src="/images/SpamLR.png">